Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Further details for

-In line 15 of \cref{alg:method}, the per-group batch sizes are normalized and rounded, with the three aims that: the proportions stay the same, all the batch sizes are integer, and their sum is $M$.
+In line \ref{line:meth:round-batch-sizes} of \cref{alg:method}, the per-group batch sizes are normalized and rounded, with the three aims that: the proportions stay the same, all the batch sizes are integer, and their sum is $M$.
 All three requirements cannot be jointly satisfied, so the exact proportionality must be relaxed.
 First, we rescale the batch sizes to sum up to $M$, and round to the nearest integer (using bankers' rounding).
 If the resulting sum is not $M$, we randomly distribute the difference uniformly among the elements in the array.
 Of course, if it is necessary to decrease one or more batch sizes, the random distribution only selects among the non-zero batch sizes.
+Note that if the desired per-group batch size is larger than the group size, we do not oversample, and reduce it.